eurstudent/Computer-Science-Paper/README.md

   }

 # Script
-In script Multiple Comments are added to
+In script clarification is found at the beginning of each part.